philippe78/tlf.labtest/README.md

 ###  Req 4
-- When the system deleates the inactive accounts,  all the related entities are deleted as well
+- When the system deletes the inactive accounts,  all the related entities are deleted as well

 ## How to build the code